Disclaimer: This post was originally made on TREMG during the early fall of 2020 (September)

 General examples of the “Strong Black Woman”:

 The strong black woman archetype has been popularized in black culture and in the world overall (particularly, America) despite the fact that it does harm to the black woman image.
 This woman is aggressive, independent to a fault, has highly masculine traits, places the needs of others before her own, and carries the entire world on her shoulders.
-She is unbothered and masks all of her emotions.
-She never complains or tries not to.
+She is unbothered and masks all of her emotions, never complains or tries not to.
 She is the woman who doesn’t need a man and can do everything alone, even if it kills her.
 This woman is very belligerent.
 She’s that ride or die chick who adores struggle love and misery.
-If a black woman is shy, quirky, dainty, sweet, and soft, she may be told to “toughen up” and to “be hard and strong”.
+If a black woman is shy, quirky, dainty, sweet, and soft, she may be told to “toughen up”, “be hard and strong”.
 She must be loud to get her point across.
 She never asks for help in any way.
-She works two to three jobs, attends school to earn a master’s degree, and is all about her career.
-Her only concern is working, even if her job is miserable and driving her crazy.
-Her health isn’t a priority at all.
-The strong black woman can take pain both physically, mentally, and emotionally.
+The strong black woman can take pain physically, mentally, and emotionally.
 She begs for attention and affection from those not willing to reciprocate the same energy.
 She screams out for help, but many fail to notice signs because of her constant strength.
 She’s the starter girlfriend and wife who builds up a man and his career while she’s well established and he’s a dusty man with no career, goals, job, and ambitions.
 Not only may she drive a BMW, but she is the BMW, build a man workshop.
 On her sickest days, she puts a smile on her face and pretends as if she’s good and well.
 She can be toxic to those around her, but most importantly, to herself.
 The strong black woman can be so many things.
 The list just goes on.

 Strong Black Woman Film Example:

 Unfortunately, the strong black woman is the primary representation of black women.
 All black women are expected to take whatever is thrown at them in life and are heavily masculinized.
-In film and typical everyday lives of blacks, depictions of the strong black woman are seen repeatedly.
+In film and typical everyday lives, depictions of the strong black woman are seen repeatedly.
 One example in film:

 In director Lee Daniels’ 2009 film, Precious, 16-year-old Precious Jones suffers verbal and physical abuse by her mother, Mary Jones.
 Precious is illiterate, obese, boy crazy, and a fighter.
 She does make an effort to change, which eventually pays off once she earns her GED and improves her reading and writing skills.
 Her mother, Mary Jones, takes her frustrations out on Precious through abuse and an unforgettable jealous rage.
 Jealousy on Mary’s part occurs due to Precious having two babies by her biological father.
 Precious’ father sexually abused her for years, beginning when she was a baby.
 Young Precious is expected to take care of her mother and endure continuous hardships.
-Later in the film, Precious learns that she is HIV Positive.
 She has a support team behind her in a counselor, new friends, educators and even a male nurse.

 The Matriarch…Grandmothers, Mothers, Aunties, and Sisters:

 In black families as a collective, matriarchy is pushed more than patriarchy.
 Families look to grandmothers, aunties, mothers, and sisters to keep everything together.
-This contributes to the role reversal in the black community.
-While equality can be a positive thing, across the board it starts to diminish traditional gender roles, leaving women in masculine positions and leaving men to feel emasculated (some people don’t have an issue with this, and that’s their prerogative).
+This contributes to the role reversal in the black community (article for another day).
+Equality across the board starts to diminish traditional gender roles, leaving women in masculine positions and leaving men to feel emasculated (some people don’t have an issue with this, and that’s their prerogative).
 The matriarchal figure is expected to be everyone’s savior, yet many fail to look after her and her well being.
 Family members go to her to complain about their issues, yet neglect the matriarch’s feelings and stressors.
 She has to be strong and put everyone else’s needs before her own.
 The matriarch can be very overwhelmed and exhausted, but still manages to rescue loved ones.
 The matriarchs are very special in black families’ lives, but they are not strong, supernatural heroes that can handle everyone’s problem along with their own.
 She’s human too and isn’t unbreakable.
 Matriarchs can get sick.
 She doesn’t want to be the strong one of the family, she just wants to be.
-Matriarchs need just as much support as the family members do.
+Matriarchs need just as much help as the family members do.
 Loved ones shouldn’t complain about issues to matriarchs too much because this creates more stress for them.
 Be sure that she is going to the doctor regularly and is investing in self care as much as possible.
-Ask her if she’s having a good day and see if she needs anything.
-Listen to her not only when she gives advice, but also when she reveals deep, personal issues and struggles.
+Ask her if she’s having a good day and see if she needs anything: listen to her not only when she gives advice, but also when she reveals deep, personal issues and struggles.
 Treat her to something valuable such as the spa day (not a drink) and take her out to dinner.
 Just treat this lady well, love and cherish her, and take care of her because she may fail at doing so for herself.

 Dark-Skinned Strong Black Woman:

 Dark skinned black women as a collective are masculinized from childhood.
 Analysts have concluded “that within minority groups, darker-skinned girls are disciplined more harshly than light-skinned ones” (The New York Times).
 This same study concluded that girls of dark complexion are three times more likely to be suspended from school than girls of lighter complexion.
 In June of this year, young Wynta Amor-Rogers (age 7) led a Black Lives Matter protest in the wake of the deaths of Breonna Taylor, George Floyd, and many others due to police brutality.
-People of all races, ages and genders were at the frontlines of the protests.
+Many people of all races, ages and genders were at the frontlines of the protests.
 However, this was one of the only times dark skinned girls and women received recognition and praise, especially in the mainstream media.
-It was inappropriate for children to be involved in protests that could’ve potentially put them in harms way.
-Not to mention that we’re in the middle of the COVID-19 Pandemic and protestors could be violent.
-Being that children are so young, there’s no identity for them and they’re innocent beings.
-Protesting at an early age robs young black girls of their innocence and helps to adultify them.
-Black girls deserve the right to just be children and enjoy youth without interference.
-This alone was and still is an outrage.
-Parents can educate children on injustice in other ways that won’t require their young lives to be put at risk.
-Being the “warrior” or “rider” or “soldier” is the only time when dark skinned girls and women are validated the most, along with being overly sexualized, exhibiting self hate, and being seen as objects rather than people.
+Being the “warrior” or “rider” or “soldier” is when dark skinned girls and women are validated the most along with being overly sexualized, downplaying themselves, and being seen as objects rather than people.
 Dark skin can be associated with aggression, strength, sex appeal, masculinity, harshness, and a bad attitude.
-When a woman of any race says she has a “preference” for dark skin black men, in most cases, this subconsciously is because dark skinned men are seen as more masculine than lighter skinned men (there’s no such thing as “preference” for a certain complexion, it’s just plain colorism).
+When a woman of any race says she has a “preference” for dark skin black men, in most cases, this subconsciously is because dark skinned men are seen as more masculine than lighter skinned men (In my opinion, there’s no such thing as preference for a certain complexion, it’s just plain colorism).
 So, dark skinned black females are automatically associated with the same preconceived notions.
-Dark skinned females can be seen as the fighters and aggressors more than their lighter skinned counterparts and are often believed to be stronger in their abilities to take pain.
+Dark skinned women and girls can be seen as the fighters and aggressors more than their lighter skinned counterparts and are often believed to be stronger in their abilities to take pain.